 Vivo Xplay 3S

-2 June Monsters from Asia: the Smartisan T1 and its stylish, full-glass body
+27 November Monsters from Asia: the impossibly-cheap IUNI U2 and its aluminum body

 Not bad, just lets try to focus on improved battery life.
 We don't need screen resolutions that there is no content for.
 Overall not bad, design ques taken from iPhone and HTC one and terrible capacitive button arrangement from Samsung.

 3. xperiaDROID (banned) (Posts: 5629; Member since: 08 Mar 2013)

 Looks nothing like an iPhone.

 9. Ashoaib (Posts: 2380; Member since: 15 Nov 2013)